wootwoot1234/react-native-webkit-localstorage-reader/Readme.md

 ## How it works

+### Note:
+This module curretly only supports values stored as JSON objects.
+Pull requests are welcome if you would like this module to support other value types such as string.

 This module reads the localstorage file stored in the `Library/WebKit/LocalStorage/file__0.localstorage` folder.
 It cycles through all the entries and compiles the keys and values into a json object.
 The json object is then converted into a string and returned by the ```get()``` method.
 Below is the format of the json object that is returned as a string.

 ```javascript